kenmoh/servipal-mobile/README.md

-# Welcome to QuickPickup 👋

-### A multi vendor item delivery application

-This is a multi-vendor products/items delivery application where users(customer) can list Products/Items for delivery and users(dispatch riders) will deliver it to the specified destination.
-The order(product/items) has pending, delivered and release fund status.Upon delivery of order, the dispatch mark order as delivered, when the delivery is confirmed by the owner, the owner can release fund by the click of a button.
-After a successful order delivery and service charge deduction, fund is released to the vendor wallet.
-Vendor can request/withdraw funds from their wallet.

-### User Types

-        1. Customer(List order(s))
-        2. Vendors(Dispatch companies with verified company reg.)
-        3. Admin/Staff Users
+# Multi-Vendor Delivery and Marketplace Application

+## Overview

+This application serves as a comprehensive platform for multi-vendor item delivery, laundry services, food ordering, and peer-to-peer (P2P) marketplace transactions.
+It connects customers with various service providers, enabling seamless transactions and efficient service delivery.

+## Features

+- **Multi-Vendor Support**: Allows multiple vendors to list their products and services, providing customers with a wide range of options.
+- **Item Delivery**: Users can order items for delivery, ensuring convenience and timely service.
+- **Laundry Services**: Customers can schedule laundry pickups and deliveries, making laundry management hassle-free.
+- **Food Ordering**: Users can browse menus from local restaurants and place orders for delivery or pickup.
+- **P2P Marketplace**: Facilitates direct transactions between users, allowing them to buy and sell items within the community.

+## Benefits

+- **Convenience**: Users can access various services from a single platform.
+- **Efficiency**: Streamlined processes for ordering, delivery, and payment.
+- **Community Engagement**: Encourages local commerce and supports small businesses.

+This application aims to enhance the user experience by providing a reliable and user-friendly interface for all delivery and marketplace needs.

-### Tech Stack
+## Tech stack

 1. React Native(Expo)
 2. FastAPI(Python web framework)
 3. SQLAlchemy
 4. Alembic(database migration)
 5. PostgreSQL
 6. Docker
 7. Flutterwave(payment gateway)
 8. AWS S3